Welcome to the Vagobond Travel Museum.

 Finally, this odd photo on Instagram in which a mummified monk appears to be on sale.
 Does anyone know what the heck is going on here?
 16,888 Malay Ringits seems a bargain to own your own Buddhist Mummy.

-And while there were plenty of other great travel stories this week – that’s it for this weeks inductions into the Vagobond Travel Museum.
-To let me know about any great travel pieces use the twitter hashtag #travelmuseum, contact me at Vagobond Travel Media (where you can see lots more great stories that I curated this week) or using the contact form here at Vagobond.com
+And while there were plenty of other great travel stories this week – that’s it for now.
+To let me know about any great travel pieces use the contact form here at Vagobond.com